Bachelor of Science in Software Engineering

 The detailed objectives of the program are that our graduates:

-- Demonstrate professionalism in their work and grow professionally through continued learning and involvement in professional activities;
+- Demonstrate professionalism, including continued learning and professional activities;

 - Contribute to society by behaving ethically and responsibly;